Windsbacher Knabenchor: History

 The choir was founded in 1946 by Hans Thamm and was conducted by Karl-Friedrich Beringer from 1977 for decades.
 It is regarded as one of the most renowned boys choirs of the world.
 The choir is an institution of the Lutheran Church in Bavaria, which raises about 30 percent of the funds required to support both the ensemble and the singers boarding school.

-The choir received the Rheingau Musikpreis of the Rheingau Musik Festival in 2007.
+The choir received the Rheingau Musik Preis of the Rheingau Musik Festival in 2007.
 From 2011, Martin Lehmann has been artistic director of the choir.
+In Juli 2021 Lehmann announced that he would leave the choir and take over the artistic direction of the Dresdner Kreuzchor.
+As his successor Ludwig Böhme took over the direction of the choir on September 1, 2022.

 Repertoire and performances

-The choir's repertoire spans from a cappella to great oratorios such as the Handel's Messiah and Medelssohn's Elijah.
+The choir's repertoire spans from a cappella to great oratorios such as the Handel's Messiah and Mendelssohn's Elijah.
 With about 70 singers, the choir performs about 50 concerts per year.
 This includes going on tour once or twice per year to locations such as other European countries, the Middle East, Far East, the United States and South America.
 The choir accompanied the Presidents of Germany Richard von Weizsäcker and Roman Herzog on their state visits and held a concert for Johannes Rau.